Your email address is an important part of your online marketing efforts.

 This advice is easy to follow if you are starting your therapy practice from scratch.
 But what if you’ve been using a free email address for years?

 Well, you could always keep on using it.
-Many therapists who have a old free email will continue to use it for scheduling and other general correspondence, but they’ll get a G Suite or Hushmail email for sending sensitive information.
+Many therapists who have a old free email will continue to use it for scheduling and other general correspondence, but they’ll get a Google Workspace or Hushmail email for sending sensitive information.

 But I think the best option is to make the switch – and it’s actually very easy to do.
 First, update your website so all new clients email your new email address.
 Then set up your old email address to automatically forward all incoming emails to your new email address.
 If your old email address is in Gmail, this guide will walk you through the process (if you don’t use Gmail, a quick web search should help you find the instructions for the service you do use.)